petejacobs99/home-depot/README.md

 ## Category List Page

-Similar to the Department List Page, this page displays categories within a department, aiding users in finding their desired products.
+This page displays categories within a department, aiding users in finding their desired products.

 ## Item Listing Page